Get In Touch

 15. Semolina

-That hot, steaming semo served with your favorite soup, isn’t just a satisfying meal, it’s also a fiber-packed one.
+That hot, steaming semo served with your favorite soup isn’t just a satisfying meal; it’s a decent source of fiber, which explains why you feel so full after eating it.

 16. Sweet Potatoes